 TransactionStatusRequest

-to verify whether the websocket connection was reestablished and the payment is now processed.
+to verify whether the WebSocket connection has been restored and the payment is now processed.

 Failed to send message